dSunny90/SendingState/README.md

 2. Implement the binding logic so your view model can deliver state to the view
 3. Use `viewModel.apply(to: view)` to apply the state

+For collections of views driven by arrays of data, use `AnyBindable` to erase types and bind them in a loop — no type gymnastics required.

 ---

 ## Installation